 Become an Eat Breathe Thrive Practitioner

-Learn to lead group programs that support eating disorder recovery through movement, practical skills, and peer support.
+Train to lead eating disorder recovery groups using embodied practice and peer support.

 How to become an Eat Breathe Thrive Practitioner